mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 The K'kree are covered with a short gray or black fur and with a dense black mane covering the head, neck and upper back of both sexes.
 Unlike Terran mammals, the young are fed partially digested, regurgitated food instead of milk.
 Males average 15 percent to 20 percent larger than females.

 K'kree are extremely conservative in all aspects of their culture.
-Ceremonial military units (such as bodyguards) are armed with equipment which K'kree military technology outdated centuries ago, and (aside from modifications made necessary by the discovery of space fl ight) K'kree government has not changed significantly in centuries.
+Ceremonial military units (such as bodyguards) are armed with equipment which K'kree military technology outdated centuries ago, and (aside from modifications made necessary by the discovery of space flight) K'kree government has not changed significantly in centuries.

 Because of their origins as plains-dwelling herd animals, the K'kree are claustrophobics; they cannot stand to be enclosed.
 K'kree cities are clumps of low, broad, buildings; the interior is never more than one storey in height, which allows the sky to be visible.
 Internal building divisions are achieved with curtains or tapestries.